 - We represent a North African NOC in a price review arbitration against a leading European gas supplier arising out of a long term gas sale and purchase agreement.
 The arbitration is conducted under the Rules of the ICC and the seat of the arbitration is Geneva.
 Local law applies to the merits.
 The amount of the dispute is in excess of USD 750 million.

 - We represented a major European energy company in a price review arbitration and expert determination proceeding against another major European energy company.
 The dispute revolved around the interpretation of the price review provision and the respective scopes of the arbitration and the expert determination proceedings.
 We obtained a first major victory for our client by securing the suspension of the expert determination proceeding and an award on jurisdiction dismissing the counterparty’s objection to jurisdiction.
-Following that decision, and while the amount claimed against our client exceeded EUR 430 million, the final decision rendered by the experts’ panel awarded its counterpart only a quarter of the damages it sought.
+Following that decision, and while the amount claimed against our client exceeded EUR 430 million, the final decision rendered by the experts’ panel awarded the other company only a quarter of the damages it sought.
 This was a significant victory for our client.

-Long term Electricity contracts:
+Long-term Electricity contracts:

 - We represented a European energy company in a EUR 700 million ICC arbitration against a financial institution arising out of a failed joint-venture project in Central Europe.
 Italian law applied.
 A favorable settlement was achieved.

-- One of our partners acted for TXU Europe Energy Trading Ltd. in defense of claims for alleged breach of two long term “Virtual Power Station” agreements valued by Enron at £1.2 billion. .
+- One of our partners acted for TXU Europe Energy Trading Ltd. in defense of claims for alleged breach of two long term “Virtual Power Station” agreements valued by Enron at £1.2 billion.

 Energy infrastructures (construction type disputes):